 Female cones typically expand from buds in the spring, remaining small and closed for the first year.
 Pollination occurs the second year, after which cones expand rapidly and then brown as they mature.
 Cones can begin to open in fall of this second year, but seeds may release throughout winter.
 Cones begin to fall from trees soon after, but, depending on species, may remain on the tree for years.
 For example, P. echinata trees hold cones for many years.
 The serotinous cones of P. contorta, P. banksiana, and P. serotina remain on trees, with seeds intact until heated by fire.

-Our cone counts record an estimate of the number of cones seen through binoculars together with the fraction of the crown that the count represents.
-This is the basis for a binomial likelihood in model fitting, binom(yc|n, p), with known y (cone count), c (seeds per cone), and p (canopy fraction) and unknown n.
+Our cone counts record an estimate of the number of cones seen through binoculars together with the fraction of the crop that the count represents.
+This is the basis for a conditional binomial likelihood in model fitting, binom(yc|n, p), with known y (cone count), c (seeds per cone), and p (crop fraction) and unknown n.
 We count both the number of green, unopened cones that will open this year and the brown cones that opened last year.
 The count of cones opened last year is a minimum count, because some cones may have already fallen.

 Cones have two seeds per bract.
 To obtain seeds per cone, cones are sampled from multiple individuals and locations and counted.

-Seed predation begins in the canopy, where squirrels dismember them and song birds can extract seeds after cones open and before seeds are dispersed.
+Seed predation begins in the canopy, where squirrels dismember cones and song birds can extract seeds after cones open and before seeds are dispersed.
 Uncertainty in the model has to allow for variation in seeds per cone, in addition to cone production and seed dispersal.
 Due to canopy predation, seed trap counts are conservative.